AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 == Screenshots ==

 1. Editing the index.php template file (*Main Index Template*) of my theme with the *Easier Theme Editor*.

+== Notes on the following sections ==

+The relative links to the documentation will only work if you're viewing this page through an installation on your WordPress blog.
+If you're viewing this page in a plugin repository, you'll have to install the plugin and read this page from there for the links to work.

 == Use ==